jrpool/calculator/README2.md

 Numbers in scientific notation (i.e. with `e`) cannot be directly input.
 They arise automatically in very large or very small results.

 Whether any input can be performed depends on the values of `numString`, `binaryOp`, and `terms`.
 The `inputs` property of the state specifies whether each input can currently be performed.
-For example, if the state is empty, the only performable input is the decimal point.
+For example, if the state is empty, the only performable inputs are digits and the decimal point.
 If you then enter a digit, 7 more inputs (such as `+`) become performable.
 At any time, only the performable inputs are enabled; the other inputs are disabled.
 When an input is disabled, its button and its keypresses have no effect.

 The state is always displayed in the calculator.
 The `terms` elements and the `numString` or `binaryOp` are concatenated and displayed at the top.
 An example is `-456.78 ÷ 31`, where `31` is the `numString`.
 The `inputs` are displayed as buttons: bright if enabled, and dim if disabled.